balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 Equally problematic is the paucity of E2E encryption options that satisfy common organizational obligations such as regulatory compliance and legal discovery.
 Entities that must operate within such frameworks require mechanisms by which they (and they alone) may recover the keys used to secure their communications.
 Existing E2E encryption solutions are not, by themselves, well suited for this purpose.

 In the interest of addressing these challenges this document presents an architecture for the deployment of E2E encryption key management services (KMS).
-In this architecture a KMS service provides to its users a means by which their communications clients may securely create, share, rotate, and store E2E encryption keying material.
+In this architecture, a KMS provides to its users a means by which their communications clients may securely create, share, rotate, and store E2E encryption keying material.
 It does so in a fashion that permits the decoupling of such services from the communications media, thereby permitting the former to reside under the direct control of the communicating parties or the organizations within which they do business.

 ## Terminology {#terminology}